waseemAnsari11011/waizcom/LINKEDIN_SETUP.md

 LINKEDIN_ACCESS_TOKEN=your_access_token_here
 ```

+## 6. (Optional) Post to Company Page
+If you want to post to a LinkedIn Company Page instead of your personal profile:
+1. Go to your LinkedIn Company Page as an admin.
+2. Look at the URL: `https://www.linkedin.com/company/12345678/`
+3. The number `12345678` is your **Organization ID**.
+4. Add it to your `.env` file:
+    ```env
+    LINKEDIN_ORG_ID=12345678
+    ```

-## 6. Verify
+## 7. Verify
-Once configured, creating a new blog post should automatically post to your LinkedIn profile.
+Once configured, creating a new blog post should automatically post to your LinkedIn profile (or Company Page if configured).